MechanicalRock/twitter-blurb-generator/module3/index.md

 ### 3.2.2 Writing a CopyLeaks Library

 The CopyLeaks class that we will be writing will be a wrapper around the CopyLeaks SDK which we will use in the frontend of our application.
-We will only need to use 3 CopyLeaks functions in this course:
+We will only need to use 3 CopyLeaks APIs in this course:

 1. Login - https://api.copyleaks.com/documentation/v3/account/login
 2. Scan - https://api.copyleaks.com/documentation/v3/scans/submit/file